Cats (2019 film): Home media

+Cats was released online on 17 March 2020, and on Blu-ray and DVD on 7 April in the United States.
+The film was released on 29 April 2020 in Australia and on 1 June 2020 in the United Kingdom.

 CGI errors and modified release

 The film's original release contained numerous CGI errors and glitches, such as one scene in which Judi Dench's human hand, complete with her wedding ring, appears instead of Old Deuteronomy's cat paw.
 After poor reviews, Universal notified cinemas on opening day that an updated Digital Cinema Package with "some improved visual effects" would be available for download on 22 December, urging them to replace the current print as soon as possible.
 Studio executives and cinema owners said that the decision to release a modified version of a film already in wide release was "unheard of".